AhmetZamanis/KaggleStoreSales/ReportPart1.md

   at T=1.

-- The correlation declines until T=6, which is the previous value of the next weekday from T=0, and peaks at T=7, which is the previous value of the same weekday.
+- The correlation declines until T=6, which is the previous value of the next weekday from T=0, and spikes again at T=7, which is the previous value of the same weekday.

 - The pattern repeats weekly after T=7, with declining strength.